Whiplash - Definition, Signs and Treatment

 Whiplash is an injury to the neck where your head is suddenly forced into flexion and then extension; your head whips forward and whips backwards causing neck and or back pain.
 This happens often in car accidents.
 We see cases like this often in our pain management clinic here in Pompano Beach.
 People will typically have neck pain and often have headaches after a whiplash incident.
 If it is serious enough they can have arm pain or numbness.
 Whiplash is really a very old or generic term for an 'injury to the neck'.
 The term comes from the days of the horse and buggy.

 Often what happens with whiplash however is that after a while a person's pain begins to 'declare' itself.
 After a few days, the person starts to have arm pain or numbness in one or two fingers radiating out like sciatica of the arm.
 At that point, as a pain management doctor, we start thinking about herniated discs or nerve injury and the patient would likely need to be imaged with an MRI right away.
 If the MRI shows that the person does in fact have a herniated disc and a pinched nerve, the treatment is elevated to a completely different level.
 The treatment of herniated discs and radiculopathy, cervical radiculopathy is typically treated with epidural injections.

 We will continue publishing more content on the topic of whiplash and pain management.
-If you or a loved one has recently been the victim of a whiplash incident and are suffering from neck pain or back pain, feel free to call Coastal Pain Medicine in Pompano Beach, Florida today for a complimentary consultation with Dr. Sanford Silverman at 954 543 5100.
+If you or a loved one has recently been the victim of a whiplash incident and are suffering from neck pain or back pain, feel free to call Coastal Pain Medicine in Pompano Beach, Florida today for a complimentary consultation with our physician at 954 543 5100.